csl-ugent/diabloregression/README.md

  - common/regression-main: Python script containing the generic regression testing framework.
 Usable after installing one or more of the aforementioned regression testing suites.
+ - common/fakediablo: Shell script that can be passed as "diablo" binary to regression.py to test the original binary